 Products and services that are normally bought for personal or household use are covered by consumer guarantees.

 A business can be a consumer too.
-Products and services bought for business use are covered by consumer guarantees, when it meets at least one of the following conditions:
+A product or service bought for business use is covered by consumer guarantees, when it meets at least one of the following conditions:

 Example of when consumer guarantees apply

 A dental practice buys a portable air conditioner for use in the practice for $500.